 Growling for more animal interactions?
-Check out this list of family friendly animal outings around Chicago and a list of free zoos across the nation.
+Check out this list of family-friendly animal outings around Chicago.

 After a day of exploring Springfield, it’s time to rest.
 Check here for family-friendly Springfield accommodations.

 For more hands-on-fun, The Discovery Center Museum in Rockford is worth a visit.
-Earlier this year, it was noted as one of the best science museums in the nation.
-The exhibits may be loads of fun, but families should make time for its outdoor science park that combines a wooden playground with hands on experiments.
+The exhibits may be loads of fun, but families should make time for its outdoor science park that combines a wooden playground with hands-on experiments.